 The last step in the Max-Prop reconditioning process is to balance and polish the prop.
 Your reconditioned propeller will look like new at a much lower cost.

-Download and print out the Max-Prop Reconditioning Form.
-Fill out the form and be sure to send that in with your propeller.
+Fill out the Max-Prop Service & Repair Form.
 Put attention to "MP Service" on the shipping label when shipping your propeller.
 Please be sure to send us the entire propeller, including the hub from the shaft so we can get started as soon as the propeller arrives.